infwonder/gdm-background/README.md

 * `gcc` - to compile the source code.
 * `libgtk-3-dev` - to be able to compile gtk3 c code.
 * `libpolkit-gobject-1-dev` - to be able to compile polkit c code.
-* `python-3` - to be able run the polkit dbus service.

 ## Installation
 After you have all packages mentioned above you may build and install this tool with the following